YingyingHan1994/IS590_DataMashUpProject/GM data documentation.md

 # 1.Data cleaning assessment
 1. Delete records of which the reference type is "0900".
+2. The geogography terms include four type: culture area (2577 records), place, place made (1004), place found (7985 records).
+There are 10668 raws in this csv file.
+Each raw has one object ID value.
+While there are only 4239 unique object ID values.
+This shows that many object geography information is repeated in this file.
+The object ID value is repeated because of two reasons: the museum might keep the "found place", "made place", "culture area" of an object, so they will repeat the geograpphy information in different rows.
+In this case, I want to keep the raws the geography term is only "place made" or "place found".
+So raws both describe the found place of an object but are having different longitude/latitude number.
+In this case, I will ramdomly keep raw.
-2. For those object of which state/city information is given, map the location to their country.
+3. For those object of which state/city information is given, map the location to their country.
 Or map the longitude/latitude numbers to counrty.
 If so, I need to devide the file into two parts: records with longitude and latitude numbers and those with no longitude and latitude information.
-3. Confirm: for those object of which "cultural area" is "southeast", is it from southeast of the United States or anyother countries?

-I need to discuss with instructor the parsing problem, mapping problem.
-The data cleaning takes at least three hours.
 # 2.Describe the authorship, attribution, and/or the provenance of the file.
 To be comfirmed.
 # 3. Describe the semantic contents of the file.